Welcome to the Macro Mastery Guide

 Each of the three Macros have their own caloric value - calories simply meaning - their measure of energy.

-And because your body needs all three types of energy to truly flourish during your transformation - you want to include all three macros in every meal & snack and learn to balance them the best you can every time you eat - whether a meal, a snack, a smoothie, etc.
+And so, because your body needs all three Macros to truly flourish during your transformation - you want to include all three macros in every meal & snack and learn to balance them so that every time you eat (or drink a smoothie, or shake) or anything with lots of calories & nutrients...

-Remember - there's no such thing as perfection, in production.
-You don't have to get it right at first; you just have to get it going.
+At first, you don't have to get it right; you just have to get it going.

-In other words - when it comes to meeting your daily calorie target and balancing your macros - you don't have to get a bullseye when you first get started; you just want to get on the board.
+In other words - you don't have to get a bullseye when you first get started; you just want to get on the board.

 Food For Fuel